RealImage/bifrost/README.md

 ![My First CA](docs/my-first-ca.jpg)

-Bifrost brings simple mTLS authentication and transport encryption to web apps.
+Bifrost provides simple mTLS authentication and transport encryption to web apps.
 It identifies clients uniquely by mapping ECDSA public keys to UUIDs.
 Bifrost CA namespaces are unique UUIDs.
 So one client public key may have different UUIDs in different namespaces.